-Exhibits advanced knowledge in art education as defined by the State of North Carolina course of study;
+Exhibit advanced knowledge in art education as defined by the State of North Carolina course of study;

-Regards the variation between learning behaviors and results expected in communities having varying differences;
+Regard the variation between learning behaviors and results expected in communities having varying differences;

 5. Professional Development and Leadership:

-Uses technology to improve and promote the interest of teaching and other professional activities;
+Use technology to improve and promote the interest of teaching and other professional activities;

-Keeps abreast of developments in art education and issues related to teaching;
+Keep abreast of developments in art education and issues related to teaching;

-Works jointly with others in the collective role of leadership and mentorship activities to solve educational problems in the classroom, school system, and community.
+Work jointly with others in the collective role of leadership and mentorship activities to solve educational problems in the classroom, school system, and community.

 Requirements for a Master of Arts in Art Education